huggingface/transformers/docs/source/en/tasks/visual_question_answering.md

 paradigm in which any combination of pre-trained vision encoder and LLM can be used (learn more in the [BLIP-2 blog post](https://huggingface.co/blog/blip-2)).
 This enables achieving state-of-the-art results on multiple visual-language tasks including visual question answering.

 Let's illustrate how you can use this model for VQA.
-First, let's load the model and leverage a GPU:
+First, let's load the model.
+Here we'll explicitly send the model to a GPU, if available, which we didn't need to do earlier when training, as [`Trainer`] handles this automatically:

 ```py
 >>> from transformers import AutoProcessor, Blip2ForConditionalGeneration